 We made sure to consult the map at least a couple times to get the kids used to the idea of navigation.

 Before we knew it we were at our site, East Bay #2.
 We set up our tents and the kids explored.
-Although the sites next to us were booked we had no one show up at either of them that night.
+Although the sites next to us were booked, no one showed up at either of them that night.
 The kids are closer to site #3 in this shot.
-Site #3 has the best views of the city and the bay bridge but is pretty open (that is the trouble with views).
+Site #3 has the best views of the city and the bay bridge, but is pretty open (that is the trouble with views).

 The kids favorite thing about the site was the giant tree between site #1 and site #2.
 It provides some good climbing.
 Here is Tyler in the tree.